 Make Room for Rest

 August has arrived.
 Fall schedules are being built, considered, analyzed and updated.
 In the midst of your beautiful, busy life, may I urge you to make room for Rest?
-Don’t be so full of good things that you can’t have moments to enjoy them.
 There are so many physical, mental, emotional and spiritual benefits to the God-created idea of Rest!
 Several years ago, I began to study this concept as it applied to my life and why I struggled with it so much.
 I’m sharing some of my notes here in the hopes that it will help you, too.
-I particularly treasure the book Rhythms of Rest by Shelly Miller.

 3 Lies we believe in the name of being Producers: